gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 The subject line is the single most important part of your newsletter.
 It decides whether people open your email or ignore it.

 Keep these principles in mind:
 - **Base it on the content**: the subject line should clearly reflect what’s inside.
-Don’t try to be too clever — clarity beats mystery.
+Don’t try to be too clever, clarity beats mystery.
 - **Avoid spam triggers**: words like “FREE,” “URGENT,” “!!!” or “100% Guaranteed” can land you in the spam folder.
 - **Keep it short**: aim for 5–8 words or under 50 characters.
 Long subject lines get cut off, especially on mobile.
 - **Make it personal**: if it fits your tone, mention the reader (“Your new feature is live”) or speak in the first person (“What we shipped this month”).
 - **Use curiosity carefully**: it’s fine to spark interest, but don’t clickbait.
 If your subject line says one thing and your content delivers another, you’ll lose trust fast.
+- **Pair it with a good preheader**: the preheader text shows up next to or under the subject in most inboxes, so think of it as a second subject line.
+Don’t waste it on “View in browser.”
+See our article on [preheader text — the secret weapon for boosting open rates](/posts/preheader-text-the-secret-weapon-for-boosting-open-rates) for more.
+- **Emojis can help, but sparingly**: they can make your email stand out, but only use them when they fit your brand voice.

 **Examples**
 - *“What We Shipped in September”*: simple, progress-focused.